Staton Pioneers Are...

 Be kind in the parking lot at school!

 BE THE EXAMPLE!

 Although we did not purchase the Be Kind program this year, we will carry on the message, emphasizing kindness.

 We will focus on conducting ourselves in a manner that exudes kindness.
 Kindness to others, kindness to ourselves, kindness to property.

 Dear Parents and Guardians,

 I am thrilled to be returning as the school counselor at Staton ES.
-This is my third year in this position and my 15th year in CCSD.
+This is my fourth year in this position and my 16th year in CCSD.
 I have taught first grade and kindergarten.
-The past four years have been here, at Staton, two of them as a kindergarten teacher.
+The past five years have been here, at Staton, two of them as a kindergarten teacher.

 I am looking forward to another amazing year at Staton.

 702-799-6720 Ext.
 4301